shahariar-shibli/Write-Bangla-or-Bengali-in-Latex/README.md

 + Download the <code>Bangla_Commands.tex</code> file from this repository and upload into your latex project.
 + In the <code>main.tex</code> (the tex file that loads when you run your project, may have different name), add <code>Bangla_Commands.tex</code> file like <code>\input{Bangla_Commands}</code> anywhere before <code>\begin{document}</code>
 + Copy the bangtex transliteration obtained in step 2 and paste like <code>{\bng rbiin/dRnaethr EkiT kibtar shuru inec ed{O}ya Hl.}</code> where you want to use Bengali. <em>(bangtex trasliteration should inside a <code>{\bng }</code> block.)</em>

+# Fun fact
+You can write English and Bangla in the input text file.
+The perl script will keep the English texts as it is.
+Only Bangla texts will be converted to Bangtex format.

 # N.B:
 <p align="justify">I do not own/claim any of the files/materials mentioned/used in this repo.
 I found <a href="https://www.saha.ac.in/theory/palashbaran.pal/bangtex/bangtex.html">this</a> beautiful package and